Quickstart: Use MSBuild tasks to convert Bicep files and parameters to JSON

 BicepCompileAfterTargets Build Used as AfterTargets value for the BicepCompile target.
 Change the value to override the scheduling of the BicepCompile target in your project.

 BicepCompileDependsOn None Used as DependsOnTargets value for the BicepCompile target.
-This property can be set to targets that you want BicepCompile target to depend on.
+This property can be set to targets on which you want BicepCompile target to depend.

 BicepCompileBeforeTargets None Used as BeforeTargets value for the BicepCompile target.